shelleyolivia/learn-tutorials/solana/solana-streaming-protocol.md

 pub mod entrypoint;
 ```

-Now in `entrypoint.rs` let us add code for our entry point function and register it with `entrypoint!` macro:
+Now in the `src/entrypoint.rs` file let's add the code for our entrypoint function and register it by using the `entrypoint!` macro:

 ```rs
 //!
 Program entrypoint